Social Security Scotland

 Summary

 • Allowing Social Security Scotland to offer a better award to a claimant who has lodged an appeal.
 This would end the appeal.
-This is known as a ?lapsed appeal? (section 7).
+This is known as a lapsed appeal (section 8).

-• Clarifying the powers of a Tribunal in a process appeal and Ministers? duties following their decision.
-The changes reflect existing practice (section 8).
+• Clarifying the powers of a Tribunal in a process appeal and Ministers duties following their decision.
+The changes reflect existing practice (section 10).

-Overpayments.
-Part 4, sections 9 to 13 make changes to the rules on ?assistance provided in error?:
+Make changes to the rules on assistance provided in error:

 • Some people have a formally appointed representative, such as an appointee or guardian, who manages benefits for them.
 Sections 9 and 10 would make such representatives liable for overpayments, but only where they act in breach of their duties, such as using the money for themselves.
 Section 9 would extend the individual’s liability for their representative’s errors.